 Insight by Distribution Channel

-On the basis of distribution channel, the market is divided into grocery retailers, pharmacies and drug stores, internet retailing and, other distribution channels.
-The internet Based distribution channel is projected to grow at a faster rate as it provides a broader exposure to the product produced by manufacturers especially with the use of smart devices and internet connectivity.
+On the basis of distribution channels, the market is divided into grocery retailers, pharmacies and drug stores, internet retailing, and, other distribution channels.
+The internet-based distribution channel is projected to grow at a faster rate as it provides a broader exposure to the products produced by manufacturers, especially with the use of smart devices and internet connectivity.
 It requires less marketing costs as compared to other distribution channels

 Growing health consciousness among consumers and changing consumer lifestyles are expected to propel the demand for omega-3 products globally.
 Favorable regulations for utilizing omega-3 in infant formulae and the collaboration of key players will further fuel the demand of the omega-3 market.
 Moreover, there is an increase in R&D on extraction processes.
 Companies are making investments in acquiring shipping vessels to gain a strategic advantage and ensure an efficient supply of raw materials.

 There is a lack of knowledge among users about recommended dosage intake (RDI), Moreover, the population of fish is declining due to over-fishing and the cost of fish and other marine oils is volatile.
 Thus, the price of raw materials is high and this will create a challenge for the growth of the omega-3 market.
 Global brands are facing many challenges from local and domestic brands, and the impact of domestic tariffs and trade routes affects the omega-3 market globally.

 The COVID-19 crisis has created interruptions in the manufacturing industries as there is a shortage of resources all over the world.
 As a result of lockdowns, the distribution chain is impacted.
 The companies are using different techniques to increase the production volume and develop innovative solutions at reasonable prices, which can meet customer requirements at a much lower cost.
 Companies are skeptical about the markets’ future and developing strategies to face the challenge.